danieldanielides/AI-Prompts/README.md

 This project is shared under the Trade-Free License.
-See the [LICENSE](LICENSE) file for more details.
+See the [[LICENSE](https://github.com/danieldanielides/AI-Prompts/blob/main/LICENSE.md)](LICENSE) file for more details.